Feng-zzz/Question-3-Part1---Discrete-choice-model-and-credit-card-offers/README.md

 This implementation is provided for educational and research purposes as part of the JP Morgan internship application process.

-## Contact

-For questions or issues, please refer to the comprehensive report document included in this submission.

 ---

 **Implementation Status: ✅ Complete and Verified**